UNDERSTANDING THE BICEPS TO TRAIN YOUR BICEPS – ANATOMY, ORIGIN AND INSERTION

-Yes the bicep peak is a genetic trait, if you have a big bicep long-head you will have a good bicep peak shape to your biceps, however regardless of your genetics you can still build a good bicep peak through way of training, just make sure you focus a lot of your bicep training on your bicep long-head!
+Yes, the bicep peak is a genetic trait, if you have a big bicep long-head you will have a good bicep peak shape to your biceps, however regardless of your genetics you can still build a good bicep peak through focused bicep peak exercises, just make sure you focus a lot of your bicep training on your bicep long-head!

 All the best and good luck with your bicep peaks!